Category: DIY

 In-Car Tablet Install (Part 1)

-Today, the newest cars in the market ship with their own touch screen where you can visualize radio, navigation, etc. At the time, my car didn’t came with any of that.
-So I set out in a quest of adding a screen to it, but not just any screen, I wanted a tablet, and the Nexus 7 was the perfect choice.
+Today, the newest cars in the market ship with their own touch screen where you can visualize radio, navigation, etc. At the time, my car didn’t come with any of that.
+So, I set out in a quest of adding a screen to it, but not just any screen, I wanted a tablet, and the…